-In the current release (v2.3), LBC directory (see Chap.
-7) does not yet exist.
-When created LBC will contain the OBC directory (Open Boundary Condition), and the lb-clnk.F90, mppini.F90 and lib_mpp.F90 modules.
+In the current release (v3.0), the LBC directory does not yet exist.
+When created LBC will contain the OBC directory (Open Boundary Condition), and the lbclnk.F90, mppini.F90 and lib_mpp.F90 modules.

-Nota Bene :
+Nota Bene:

 OPA, like all research tools, is in perpetual evolution.
-The present document describes the OPA version include in the release 2.3 of NEMO.
+The present document describes the OPA version include in the release 3.0 of NEMO.
 This release differs significantly from version 8, documented in Madec et al. [1998].
-The main modifications are :
+The main modifications are:

-(1) transition to full native FORTRAN 90, deep code restructuring and drastic reduction of CPP keys;

-(2) introduction of partial step representation of bottom topography [Barnier et al. 2006];

-(3) partial reactivation of a terrain-following vertical coordinate (s- and hybrid s-z) with the addition of several options for pressure gradient computation 5;

-(4) more choices for the treatment of the free surface : full explicit, split-explicit , filtered and rigid-lid;
+- (1) transition to full native FORTRAN 90, deep code restructuring and drastic reduction of CPP keys; - (2) introduction of partial step representation of bottom topography [Barnier et al. 2006]; - (3) partial reactivation of a terrain-following vertical coordinate (s- and hybrid s-z) with the addition of several options for pressure gradient computation 5 ; - (4) more choices for the treatment of the free surface: full explicit, split-explicit, filtered and rigid-lid;

-5Partial support of s-coordinate : there is presently no support for neutral physics in s-coordinate and for the new options for horizontal pressure gradient computation with a non-linear equation of state.
+$^{^5}$ Partial support of s-coordinate: there is presently no support for neutral physics in s- coordinate and for the new options for horizontal pressure gradient computation with a non-linear equation of state.